 A concentrated mixture of dispersed pigments and/or additives encapsulated during a heat process into a carrier, via extrusion or high speed mixing, and presented in a granular form.

 UV stabilizers are a class of chemical additives added to polymeric materials to inhibit or retard their degradation produced by the photo-oxidation which is the combined result of light and oxygen.

 UV stabilizers usually act by absorbing the UV radiation preferentially, and dissipating the energy as low-level heat.

-Different UV stabilizers are utilized depending upon the substrate: benzotriazoles and benzophenones, work by absorbing the UV radiation and preventing the formation of free radicals, and HALS (Hindered amine light stabilizers) work to scavenge radicals produced by weathering.
+Different UV stabilizers are utilized depending upon the substrate: benzotriazoles and benzophenones, which work by absorbing the UV radiation and preventing the formation of free radicals, and HALS (Hindered amine light stabilizers) which work to scavenge radicals produced by weathering.